shieldproject/shield/docs/encryption.md

 work has been done, having monitoring go off is preferable to the alternative.

+### Consideration - Backing Up SHIELD Itself

+One of the nice features of SHIELD being a backup system is that it is able to quite easily backup its own configuration.
+Once we add encryption into the mix, however, it becomes a bit trickier.
+We cannot just generate new key material for every backup of SHIELD, since that key material will not be known to the SHIELD site administrators during restore.

+Instead, when a SHIELD backup is performed, instead of generating new key material, the master password will be used, and an initialization vector derived from it.
+That way, during restore, the administrator need only provide the master password that was in-force when the backup archive was taken, in order to decrypt.

+The mechanism for detecting SHIELD backups is simple: if the target plugin is "shield", use the master password; otherwise, generate new key material.

 Configuration of Encryption and Generation of Key Material
 ----------------------------------------------------------